inferno-framework/inferno-core/docs/overview.md

 1. TOC
 {:toc}
 ---
-## Overview
+## Introduction
-Inferno is framework for creating, executing, and sharing tests for health IT systems providing standardized FHIR APIs.
+Inferno is a framework for creating, executing, and sharing tests for health IT systems providing standardized FHIR APIs.
 You use Inferno to create **Inferno Test Kits** which are standalone, portable test applications that are tailored to test specific FHIR-enabled data exchange use cases as described